 Through our own environmental campaigns, we have witnessed the power of film to transform audiences into activists.
-This is why we created the Media Grants Program to support grassroots groups that also use film as a form of activism.
+We created the Media Grants Program to support grassroots groups that also use film as a form of activism.
 Today, this program specifically funds organizations that use media as a tool tightly linked to direct-action campaigns.

-We allow production companies to apply to our Media Grants Program, but only if their work is in direct support of a campaign conducted by an environmental 501(c)(3) organization.
-We require the 501(c)(3) organization to sign on as the fiscal sponsor of the project in order to be eligible for our Media Grants Program.
+We do support production companies through our Media Grants Program, but only if their work is in direct support of a campaign conducted by an environmental 501(c)(3) organization, which also serves as their fiscal sponsor.